Little Havana Miami, a food tour of Cuban cuisine

 Little Havana just outside of the downtown Miami center is a very traditional Cuban neighborhood with a main road filled with Cuban inspired galleries, boutiques, eateries and bars.
 I was fortunate to have signed up for a lunch tour since I was already getting very hungry, having spent an hour earlier walking down through some of the interesting galleries and areas of interest in this historic neighborhood.
 I was eager to explore the area with Miami Culinary tours and taste some of the wonderful Cuban street food and other specialty products made locally in Florida.

-Little Havana Miami
+Eating out in Little Havana

 Little Havana Miami – Cuban street food and specialty drinks